What’s On? Australia Day in Byron Bay

 - Environmental Volunteer Project of the Year

-Afternoon Byron Bay activities: There are a variety of things to do on Australia Day 2016 in the Byron Bay area during the afternoon and evening hours.
+There are a variety of things to do on Australia Day 2018 in the Byron Bay area during the afternoon hours.
 In Byron Bay proper, there will be a Celebration of the Survival of Indigenous Culture at Main Beach that will feature dancing, music and kids activities.
-This event runs from 11 am to 2:30 pm.
+This event runs from 11 am to 3 pm.

-Suffolk Park, just a short drive from the main drag of Byron Bay, will hold a sausage sizzle and provide attendees with cake, drinks and free Australian flags among other things between noon and 5 pm.
-If it happens to be rather hot that day, you might head over to Mullumbimby where a BBQ is planned at the local pool to celebrate Australia Day from 3 to 6 pm.
-Or perhaps you might like to listen to a Ukulele band and eat supper so take the less than 20-minute drive over to Bangalow.
+Suffolk Park, just a short drive from the main drag of Byron Bay, will hold a sausage sizzle and provide attendees with cake, drinks and free Australian flags among other things between noon and 4 pm in Gaggin Park.

 Book Your Australia Day Holiday at Broken Head

-Celebrate the national holiday, Australia Day, this year by using it to give yourself a well-deserved long weekend in Byron Bay.
-Keep costs low by booking your stay at Broken Head Holiday Park where you can choose anything from an unpowered campsite, to a beach house.
+Celebrate the national holiday, Australia Day, this year by using it to give yourself a well-deserved weekend in Byron Bay.
+Keep costs low by booking your stay at Broken Head Holiday Park where you can choose budget accommodation from an unpowered campsite, to a beach shack.
 Our location makes it easy to join in on the festivities in the area for Australia Day as well as take in the Byron Bay essentials.